mrchongyl/zus_chatbot/README.md

   ```bash
   python -m uvicorn api.main:app --reload --host 127.0.0.1 --port 8000
   ```
+  - The vector store is now loaded once at server startup (see `@app.on_event("startup")` in `api/main.py`).
+  - If the vector store is missing or corrupted, endpoints will return a 503 error until it is rebuilt.
 - **Run the Streamlit chatbot UI:**
   ```bash
   python -m streamlit run zus_chatbot.py